-- 2. Three credits in clinical treatment planning, with measurable goals; - 3.
-Six credits in clinical intervention methods informed by research evidence and community standards of practice; - 4.
-Three credits in evaluation methodologies regarding the effectiveness of interventions; - 5.
-Three credits in professional ethics applied to clinical practice; and - 6.
+- 1. Three credits in clinical treatment planning, with measurable goals; - 2.
+Six credits in clinical intervention methods informed by research evidence and community standards of practice; - 3.
+Three credits in evaluation methodologies regarding the effectiveness of interventions; - 4.
+Three credits in professional ethics applied to clinical practice; and - 5.
 Three credits in cultural diversity.

-Winona State University's Clinical Mental Health Counseling (CMHC) program meets all the aforementioned BBHT educational requirements for the LPCC.
+Winona State University's Clinical Mental Health Counseling (CMHC) program meets all the aforementioned BBHT educational requirements for the LPCC as noted in the table above.
 In addition to the educational requirements, the applicant must pass the National Clinical Mental Health Counseling Examination (NCMHCE), administered by the National Board for Certified Counselors, Inc. (NBCC) and ethical, oral, and situational examinations as prescribed by the board.
 The applicant must also complete 4,000 hours of supervised, post-master's degree professional practice in the delivery of clinical services in the diagnosis and treatment of child and adult mental illnesses and disorders.

-Information about the NCMHCE can be found at https://mn.gov/boards/behavioral-health/applicants/exam-information/lpcc-exam-information.jsp
+Information about the NCMHCE can be found at

+https://mn.gov/boards/behavioral- health/applicants/exam-information/lpcc-exam-information.jsp